STRIDES/NIHCloudLabGCP/docs/create_conda_env.md

 python -m ipykernel install --user --name=vcftools

+If you get a `no module named ipykernel`, then run `pip3 install ipykernel`.

 ### Open the kernel

 Now you can switch to the kernel either from the launcher